lambdaclass/fuzzing_examples/README.md

 ### If the Fuzzer Uses Honggfuzz

-* to run it with total random data use:
+* to run it with totally random data use:
 `cargo hfuzz run <fuzzer name>`
 * to run it with an input dictionary use:
 `HFUZZ_RUN_ARGS=--dict=<dictionaryfile>.dict cargo hfuzz run <fuzzer name>`